High-risk detections receive priority sample detection, treatment, and surveillance.

 - communication and engagement — the extent of these activities and who we contact is dependent on the risk of the detection.
 In instances of greatest risk, we will inform residents and businesses located near the detection of the find.
 This may include electronic notifications, mailbox deliveries, digital advertising, phone calls or doorknocks.

-What to do if there is a detection of importance in your area
+What to do if there is a detection in your area

 We may let you, your neighbours, and local businesses know if fire ants are found in your suburb or a nearby location.